openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 sshKey: ssh-ed25519 AAAA...
 ```

-Users with provider networks often do not use floating IPs, and so the first changge we will make to address this is to make the parameter `platform.openstack.lbFloatingIP` optional.
-When unset, the installer will not attempt to provision and attach a floating ip to the api port.
+Clusters with provider networks often do not use floating IPs, and so the first change we will make to address this is to make the parameter `platform.openstack.lbFloatingIP` optional.
+When unset, the installer will not attempt to attach a floating IP to the API port.
 To allow the customer to set up their own custom external access infrastructure, we will have to let them set the `apiVIP` and `ingressVIP` port IPs ahead of the install, so that they can be added to their routing/loadbalancing scheme before the installer is run.

 ```yaml
 apiVersion: v1